FrameOracle: Learning What to See and How Much to See in Videos: FrameOracle

-FrameOracle, $\Pi_\theta$, is a neural module that learns to jointly predict frame importance and the number of frames to select from the candidate set $V_C$.
-We begin by extracting features from both the video frames and the text prompt, which serve as inputs to FrameOracle.
-For the candidate frame set $V_C$, we use a visual encoder to generate a sequence of $N$ frame embeddings.
-The text prompt $P$ is encoded using the native tokenizer of the downstream VLM.
-The FrameOracle architecture, shown in Figure~\ref{fig:frameoracle_pipeline}, is composed of two main components: (1) a cross-modal fusion encoder and (2) dual prediction heads.
+Each frame in $V_C$ is encoded with a visual encoder to produce a sequence of $N$ embeddings, while the query $q$ is tokenized and embedded using any text encoder.
+FrameOracle operates on these projected embeddings and is agnostic to the choice of tokenizer.
+The architecture, illustrated in Figure~\ref{fig:frameoracle_pipeline}, consists of two main components: (1) a cross-modal fusion encoder that integrates video and query features, and (2) dual prediction heads that output frame relevance scores and the number of frames to retain.

-\textbf{(1) Cross-Modal Fusion.} To model the relationship between the text query and the video, we fuse the two modalities.
-Frame and text embeddings are first projected into a shared latent space using linear layers, and then processed by a stack of Transformer encoder layers.
-This architecture captures the complex interactions between the textual prompt and the visual content of the candidate frames.
+\textbf{(1) Cross-Modal Fusion.} We fuse video and query embeddings using a cross-modal encoder to model interactions between the text query $q$ and the candidate frames $V_C$.
+Frame and text embeddings are first projected into a shared latent space via learnable linear layers, and then processed by a stack of Transformer encoder layers.
+We concatenate a learnable query token with the projected text and frame embeddings to form a single sequence $[\,k_{\text{query}};\,\text{text};\,\text{frames}\,]$, which is input to the encoder.
+This encoder is the sole module responsible for cross-modal interaction in FrameOracle and does not include any decoder.
+Its self-attention enables token-level reasoning, allowing each frame and text token to interact directly.
+Representing each frame with a single token ensures computational efficiency with minimal overhead for the downstream VLM.